 Future Processing

 I do not intend to process your personal information except for the reasons stated within this privacy notice.
-If this changes, this privacy notice will be amended and placed on Old Square Tax Chambers' website.
+If this changes, this privacy notice will be amended and placed on the Chambers' website.

 Changes to this privacy notice